raspberrypilearning/sock-puppet/en/step_2.md

 --- task ---
 ### Plug in the board

-Plug the Micro:bit into your computer with the USB cable.
+Connect the micro:bit to your computer with the USB cable.

 Click download, and pair the Micro:bit with your computer.
 --- /task ---